Pulgasari: South Korea

 In November 1998, Munhwa Broadcasting Corporation (MBC) announced it would broadcast Pulgasari on its television channel in 1999.
 Shin later accused MBC of copyright infringement, filed a lawsuit against it, and petitioned for a ban on broadcasting Pulgasari and Love, Love, My Love in South Korea.
-The following year, Judge Shin Jeong-chi of the Seoul High Court dismissed Shin's request to ban the film in two trails, and concluded that although Shin held the moral rights to the films, the North Korean production company owned the broadcasting rights.
+The following year, Judge Shin Jeong-chi of the Seoul High Court dismissed Shin's request to ban the film in two trials, and concluded that although Shin held the moral rights to the films, the North Korean production company owned the broadcasting rights.

 Park Jie-won of the Ministry of Culture, Sports and Tourism said in May 2000 that Pulgasari had been reviewed to confirm it does not contain any Juche and approved for release in South Korea as part of a cultural exchange agreement for the June 15th North–South Joint Declaration.
 On July 22 that same year, Pulgasari became the first North Korean film to be distributed in South Korean theaters.
 (Note: Attributed to multiple references:) The same month, Sisa Journal reported its release was attracting controversy on whether films from North Korea should be handled as foreign or domestic distributions, and that it was being considered for classification as a domestic film, which would lead to it benefitting from the South Korean screen quota system.
 Starmax later distributed the film on home video in August 2000.

 Pulgasari was screened at the 22nd Bucheon International Fantastic Film Festival in July 2018.
 On June 5 of the following year, it opened the seventh Muju Film Festival.